orcunziylan/Forecast-Stock-Market-CNN-LSTM/README.md

 1. **Data Collection**: Historical candlestick data for a given stock is downloaded using the `yfinance` library.
 This data includes the open, high, low, and close prices of the stock.

 2. **Data Preprocessing**: The downloaded data is preprocessed to create input-output pairs for training.
-For each week, a set of daily candlestick data is used as input, and the opening price of the next day is used as the target output.
+For each week, a set of daily candlestick data is used as input, and the opening price of the next week is used as the target output.

 3. **Candlestick Plotting**: The daily candlestick data is plotted using the `mpl_finance` library and saved as images.
 Each week's data is plotted as a candlestick figure to visualize the stock's price movement.